Covid Testing: What Test Should You Get?

-Get a PCR test -If you are sick and have Covid19 symptoms, if you are traveling and the country or state requires it for entry, or if you think you may have been recently exposed to the virus.
+Get a Swab test -If you are sick and have Covid19 symptoms, if you are traveling and the country or state requires it for entry, or if you think you may have been recently exposed to the virus.

 Get an Antibody test- If you want to know if you have potentially been exposed to the virus in the past 2-3 weeks, or to see if you have IgG immunity after a quarantine period, and for travel purposes.

 There are presently two types of tests available in the USVI for Covid19 testing:

 1) Viral test done by throat or nose swab – these tests are sent to a lab to be processed and can be ready within 48 hours and is the BEST way to know if you are infectious and therefore can spread Covid19 to others.
 If positive, quarantine and consult your Provider.

 2) Antibody test- this is done with a blood draw and results are available within 24 hours.
 Antibody tests might tell you if you had a past infection.
 An antibody test might not show if you have a current infection because it can take 1–3 weeks after infection for your body to make antibodies called Ig M and Ig G. Having antibodies to the virus that causes Covid19 might provide protection from getting infected with the virus again.
 If it does, we do not know how much protection the antibodies might provide or how long this protection might last.

 As of July 20, 2021 COVID Antibody testing is not available until further notice.